rubys/showcase/app/views/docs/ops/Cost.md

 plenty of people who you can hire to do so.

-For those that wish to learn how to write an application like this, this application is written using a framwork named [Ruby on Rails](https://rubyonrails.org/), and there are plenty of resources that can you started, including a [book](ttps://pragprog.com/titles/rails7/agile-web-development-with-rails-7/)
+For those that wish to learn how to write an application like this, this application is written using a framework named [Ruby on Rails](https://rubyonrails.org/), and there are plenty of resources that can you started, including a [book](ttps://pragprog.com/titles/rails7/agile-web-development-with-rails-7/)